"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 What is Prescribing information?

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.

 Amrix FDA Prescribing Information: Side Effects

-Reactions Occurring in ≥ 3% of Subjects in Any Treatment Group in the Two
+Reactions Occurring in ≥ 3% of Patients in any Treatment Group* and

 |AMRIX 15 mg

 |*AMRIX 15 mg QD, AMRIX 30 mg QD, or cyclobenzaprine IR tablets TID|

 Additional Adverse Reactions from Clinical Studies and Postmarketing Experience

 The following adverse reactions have been reported in clinical studies or postmarketing experience with AMRIX, cyclobenzaprine IR, or tricyclic drugs.
 Because some of these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.